Math Staff 2018-19

 - The typical summer courses offered by PAUSD are Alg.1 and Geometry.
 If the numbers allow it, both first and second semesters will be offered, in 3-week intensive sessions each.

-- After completing the 2 years of math required for graduation at Paly, students can apply to take courses at accredited institutions for credit (including community colleges like Canada, Foothill, De Anza, if they are 16 or older).
-Pre-approval from both the Dept IS and the Assistant Principal of Instruction.
+- After completing the PAUSD graduation requirement of Alg 2, students can apply to take courses at accredited institutions for credit (including community colleges like Canada, Foothill, De Anza, if they are 16 or older).
+Pre-approval from both the Dept IL and the Assistant Principal of Instruction is a requirement.
+Courses taken without proper pre-approval will be denied PAUSD credit.
 Pre-approval forms are available in the Guidance Office.
 Courses taken outside the district can only earn regular lane credit.

 (Sign-up form is below information)

-Do not sign up unless you already have a pink slip with assignment to Palo Alto High School.
+Do not sign up unless you have already received an email with an assignment to Palo Alto High School.

-Incoming 9th graders from our district will choose their math class taking into account the recommendation from their 8th grade math teacher.
+Incoming 9th graders from within PAUSD will choose their math class taking into account the recommendation from their 8th grade math teacher.

 Incoming 9th graders from outside the district take one of the following placement tests in Mathematics:

-- Students who completed a formal Geometry course in 8th grade take a Readiness test for placement in Alg2Trig H or GeoH, our 10th, respectively 9th grade honors course.
-This test covers all the topics taught in our Geometry Honors 9th grade course.
+• Students who have completed a formal Geometry course in 8th grade will take a Readiness test for placement into either Alg 2/Trig H or Geometry Honors.
+This test covers topics taught in our Geometry Honors course.

 Incoming 10-12th graders from outside the district take one of the following placement tests in Mathematics:

-- Students who completed a formal Algebra I class before enrolling at Paly take a Geometry Readiness test for placement in one of our Geometry classes for sophomores: Geometry A or Geometry.
-This test covers all topics taught in Algebra I.
+• Students who have completed a formal Algebra 1 class before enrolling at Paly will take a Geometry Readiness test for placement in one of our Geometry classes for sophomores: Geometry A or Geometry.
+This test covers all of the topics taught in Algebra I necessary to be successful in Geometry.

-- Students who have completed formal courses in Algebra I and Geometry (or have completed 2 years of integrated Algebra/Geometry curriculum) take a Readiness test for placement in one of our three Algebra II courses: Algebra 2 Trig H, Algebra 2 Trig A, or Algebra 2.
-This test covers the Geometry curriculum and an Intro to both Conic Sections and Trigonometry, all topics covered in our Geometry courses.
+• Students who have completed formal courses in Algebra I and Geometry (or have completed 2 years of an integrated Algebra/Geometry curriculum) will take a Readiness test for placement in one of our three Algebra II courses: Algebra 2/Trig H, Algebra 2/Trig A, or Algebra 2.
+This test covers the Geometry curriculum as well as Conic Sections and Trigonometry.